 Bringing your data threads together

-FRTB comes into effect at the beginning of 2022 and well before that firms need to plan for optimal data management compliance.
+FRTB comes into effect at the beginning of 2023 and well before that firms need to make sure their data management can address its requirements.
 This poses a real challenge as most organizations lack scalable infrastructure to handle increased volumes of historical data for proxy measurement and modellability assessments.
 A failure to meet the required data volumes will directly impact data lineage and reporting accuracy.
 FRTB puts a much higher penalty on incomplete, inaccurate and inconsistent data.
 Worst case, a single gap in auditable observed trades in any single risk factor over a 10-year period could cause a multiple expansion in capital.